• Skip to primary navigation

 This is a traditional South Indian dish with a delicious tomato twist.
 Made with red lentils and coconut milk for extra creaminess.
 It has brilliant spices making it rich in flavour and is perfect served with a roti or flatbread.

-4.75 from 8 votes
+4.82 from 11 votes

 Print Recipe Pin Recipe

-Prep Time 5 mins
+Prep Time 5 minutes mins

-Cook Time 45 mins
+Cook Time 45 minutes mins

-Total Time 50 mins
+Total Time 50 minutes mins

 Course main, starter

-Cuisine asian, british, Indian, pakistani
+Cuisine Asian, british, Indian, Pakistani

 Servings 4